Rolf Potts, author of the book Vagabonding, describes it as:

 How to Get Started Vagabonding

-To help you stay motivated, read books, look in forums, and check out the vagabonding blogs of other people who are living the life.
-The more that you see how many people have escaped the Rat Race, the more you will realize that world travel is not just a dream or something that belongs to the rich!
+To help you stay motivated, begin by grabbing a copy of Vagabonding (affiliate link), look in backpacking travel forums, and check out the vagabonding blogs of other people who are living the life (mine is vagabondinglife.com).
+The more that you see how many people have escaped the Rat Race (link to my site www.scienceofescape.com) and survived to tell the tale, the more you will realize world travel is not something that only belongs to the rich!

 I will see you on the road.